The Ultimate Guide to Easy Meatless Meals

 What the Medical Community Says About Meatless Meals:

 - Physicians and dieticians are urging us to eat more meals based on a meatless diet to improve our health and combat the effects of obesity that’s costing our health care system millions in side effects.

 - Heart disease, cancer, and strokes are just a few of the health concerns that have been linked to eating too much meat.
-That is now an easy fix, because there are so many ways to cut down on meat and still ensure nutrition and taste.
+So that is now an easy fix.
+Because there are so many ways to cut down on meat and still ensure nutrition and taste.